2015 Philadelphia train derailment: Derailment

-The train entered a four-degree left curve on the four-track line at the railroad's Frankford Junction near the intersection of Frankford Avenue and Wheatsheaf Lane, and it derailed and wrecked at 9:23 p.m.(EDT).
-Passengers reported that the front of the train shook at first, then came to a sudden stop.
+The train entered a four-degree left curve on the four-track line at the railroad's Frankford Junction near the intersection of Frankford Avenue and Wheatsheaf Lane, where it derailed and wrecked at approximately 9:23 p.m.(EDT).
+Passengers reported that the front of the train shook at first, before coming to an abrupt stop.
 The entire train went off the track, with three cars rolling onto their sides.
 The train sustained at least $9.2 million in estimated damages.